-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-- The financial product shall comply with the eligible stock criteria by excluding companies involved in controversies due to poor practices related to human and labour rights, environment, and corruption, as well as companies operating in sensitive sectors (tobacco, coal, controversial weapons,...), as these companies are deemed to be in violation of international norms, or to cause unacceptable harm to society and/or the environment.

-- The financial product shall have at least 90% of its investment strategy underlying securities covered by the ESG analysis based on the index provider methodology.

-- The financial product's investment universe of the investment strategy, as defined in the Prospectus, shall be reduced by a minimum of 20% due to exclusion of securities with low ESG score and/or sector exclusions and/or other extra-financial criteria.

-- The financial product shall have the weighted average carbon footprint of its portfolio at least 50% lower than the weighted average carbon footprint of its investment universe.
+- What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product? - The financial product shall comply with the eligible stock criteria by excluding companies involved in controversies due to poor practices related to human and labour rights, environment, and corruption, as well as companies operating in sensitive sectors (tobacco, coal, controversial weapons,...), as these companies are deemed to be in violation of international norms, or to cause unacceptable harm to society and/or the environment. - The financial product shall have at least 90% of its investment strategy underlying securities covered by the ESG analysis based on the index provider methodology. - The financial product's investment universe of the investment strategy, as defined in the Prospectus, shall be reduced by a minimum of 20% due to exclusion of securities with low ESG score and/or sector exclusions and/or other extra-financial criteria. - The financial product's investment universe of the investment strategy shall follow the thematic diversification criteria (Coastal livelihoods, Energy and resources, Fish and seafood, Pollution Reduction, Shipping Routes). - The financial product shall invest at least 55% of its assets in "sustainable investments" as defined in Article 2 (17) of SFDR.

-- The financial product shall achieve an annual decarbonisation target of at least 7%.

-- The financial product shall invest at least 40% of its assets in "sustainable investments" as defined in Article 2 (17) of SFDR.
 Criteria to qualify an investment as "sustainable investment" are indicated in the above question "What are the objectives of the sustainable investments that the financial product partially intends to make and does the sustainable investments contribute to such objectives" and the quantitative and qualitative thresholds are mentioned in the main part of the Prospectus.

 There is no guarantee that extra-financial filter or criteria is applied at any moment.
-For instance and not limited to, between two index reshuffles, if a company were deemed to not fulfil anymore an ESG criteria, it may be excluded only at the next reshuffle following the index provider rules
+For instance and not limited to, between two index reshuffles, if a company were deemed to not fulfil anymore an ESG criteria, it may be excluded only at the next reshuffle following the index provider rules.

-• What is the committed minimum rate toreduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?